fireheart17/OrderBook/README.md

    - **Spread**: Calculates and returns the spread, which is the difference between the best bid and best ask prices.
    - **Level Info**: Provides information about the order book at a specific level, such as price and quantity of orders.
    - **Depth**: Calculates and returns the total quantity of orders at a given price level or better.
+   Certainly!
+Here's an explanation of some key financial market terms:

+### Financial Market Terms

+**Market makers** are firms or individuals that actively buy and sell securities, providing liquidity to the market.
+They play a crucial role in ensuring that there is always a counterparty for investors looking to buy or sell securities.
+Market makers profit from the bid-ask spread, which is the difference between the buying (bid) and selling (ask) prices of a security.

+### Liquidity
+**Liquidity** refers to the ease with which an asset can be bought or sold in the market without affecting its price.
+High liquidity means that an asset can be quickly sold or bought with minimal price fluctuation.
+For example, major stocks like Apple or Microsoft are considered highly liquid because they are traded frequently and in large volumes.

+### Bid-Ask Spread
+The **bid-ask spread** is the difference between the highest price a buyer is willing to pay for a security (the bid) and the lowest price a seller is willing to accept (the ask).
+A narrower spread often indicates a more liquid market, while a wider spread can indicate less liquidity and higher trading costs.

+### Volatility
+**Volatility** measures the degree of variation of a trading price series over time.
+It is often quantified as the standard deviation of returns.
+High volatility indicates large price swings, while low volatility suggests relatively stable prices.

+### Arbitrage
+**Arbitrage** involves the simultaneous purchase and sale of an asset in different markets to exploit price differences.
+Traders who practice arbitrage aim to profit from the discrepancies without any risk, although in practice, risks can still be present.

+### Derivatives
+**Derivatives** are financial instruments whose value is derived from the value of an underlying asset.
+Common types of derivatives include options, futures, and swaps.
+These instruments are often used for hedging risks or for speculative purposes.

+### Hedge Funds
+**Hedge funds** are investment funds that employ various strategies to earn active returns for their investors.
+They can invest in a wide range of assets and use techniques like leverage, short-selling, and derivatives to enhance returns.

+### Index Funds
+**Index funds** are mutual funds or exchange-traded funds (ETFs) designed to replicate the performance of a specific index, such as the S&P 500.
+They offer broad market exposure, low operating expenses, and low portfolio turnover.

+### Bonds
+**Bonds** are debt securities issued by corporations, municipalities, or governments to raise capital.
+Investors in bonds are essentially lending money to the issuer in exchange for periodic interest payments and the return of the bond's face value at maturity.

+### Equity
+**Equity** represents ownership in a company, typically in the form of stocks.
+Shareholders are entitled to a portion of the company’s profits, usually distributed as dividends, and have voting rights on corporate matters.

+### Mutual Funds
+**Mutual funds** are investment vehicles that pool money from many investors to purchase a diversified portfolio of stocks, bonds, or other securities.
+They are managed by professional portfolio managers and offer investors an easy way to diversify their holdings.

+### Exchange-Traded Funds (ETFs)
+**ETFs** are investment funds traded on stock exchanges, similar to stocks.
+They hold assets such as stocks, commodities, or bonds and generally aim to track an index.
+ETFs offer the diversification of mutual funds with the flexibility of stock trading.

+These terms are foundational to understanding the dynamics of financial markets and the various strategies and instruments involved in trading and investment.

 ### How to Use

 1. **Adding an Order**: